donma/ColorlibAdminatorDashboardDotNetCore/README.md

 A template from the internet .
 I re-cook to .Net Core 3.1 and add Layout .

-You can give me a STAR if you think it's useful. :)
+Could you give me a STAR if you think it's useful. :)

-If you don't like the layout I did , you can  get pure source code from the below link.
+If you don't like the layout I did , you can  get pure source code from the below links.

 Source : https://github.com/puikinsh/Adminator-admin-dashboard